sagemath/trac_to_gh/Issue 2277.md

 # Issue 2277: Write a guide on DSP using SAGE

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2277

 Original creator: hfvillafuerte